EstamelGG/Gibberish_Detect/README.rst

 Overview
 ========

-A sample program I wrote to detect gibberish.
+A sample program to detect gibberish.
 It uses a 2 character markov chain.

 http://en.wikipedia.org/wiki/Markov_chain